pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 Examples include Weil pairing, Tate pairing, optimal Ate pairing {{Ver09}} and so on.
 Especially, optimal Ate pairing is considered to be efficient to compute and mainly used for practical implementation.

-Let E be an elliptic curve defined over a prime field F\_p and E' be an elliptic curve defined over an entension field.
+Let E be an elliptic curve defined over a prime field F\_p and E' be an elliptic curve defined over an extension field of F\_p.
 Let G\_1 be a cyclic subgroup on the elliptic curve E with order r, and G\_2 be a cyclic subgroup on the elliptic curve E' with order r.
-Let G\_T be an order r subgroup of a multiplicative group F\_pk^\*, where k is an embedded degree.
+Let G\_T be an order r subgroup of a multiplicative group F\_pk^\*, where k is an embedded degree of E.

 Pairing is defined as a bilinear map e: (G\_1, G\_2) -> G\_T
 satisfying the following properties: